Monmouth School: Years of foundation: 1613–1616

 Jones was born at Newland, Gloucestershire and brought up in Monmouth, leaving to make his fortune as a City merchant engaged in cloth trading with the Continent.
 (Note: W. J. Townsend Collins, in his anthology Monmouthshire Writers, records the traditional story of Jones being forced to leave Monmouth as a youth when unable to settle a debt of ten groats.)
 Grateful to his livery company's support throughout his career, the motivation for his bequest appears both philanthropic and evangelical; the county of Monmouth in the early 17th century still retained a significant Catholic presence as local historian Keith Kissack noted: "the priority given to the preacher illustrates [Jones's] concern to convert an area in the Marches which was still, when the school opened in 1614, strongly recusant".
 (Note: John Gwynfor Jones, in his essay Language, Literature and Education in the third volume of the Gwent County History, describes Jones as "puritanically inclined".)
 The order for the establishment of the school was made, retrospectively by James I in 1616 and decreed "for ever in the town of Monmouth, one almshouse and one free grammar school".

 The Haberdashers' Company purchased four fields in the sum of £100 for the Monmouth School site, receiving permission on behalf of Jones by royal decree in 1614 for this charitable purchase as required under the statute of Mortmain.
 By Jones's death at Hamburg in 1615, the almshouses, and the schoolroom and headmaster's house had been completed, although nothing now remains of the original school buildings.

-The remainder of Jones's considerable bequest was used to purchase the manor of Hatcham (from the estate of Henry Lennard, 12th Baron Dacre), and surrounding land at New Cross in Surrey, the rent rolls funding the salaries and running costs associated with the school, as well as paying pensions to the almshouse residents.
+The remainder of Jones's considerable bequest was used to purchase the manor of Hatcham and surrounding land at New Cross in Surrey, the rent rolls funding the salaries and running costs associated with the school, as well as paying pensions to the almshouse residents.

 The first headmaster was the Revd John Owen, M.A. of Queens' College, Cambridge, appointed on a salary of £60 per annum.
 (Note: Archdeacon Coxe records slightly different rates in his An Historical Tour in Monmouthshire, published in 1801.
 Coxe notes that the master received, "a house with a salary of £90 a year; to the usher, a salary of £45 per year with a house; and to a lecturer, for the purpose of inspecting the almshouses, reading prayers and preaching a weekly sermon, an excellent house and garden, with a salary of £105 a year".)
 Neither Owen, nor many of his 17th and 18th-century successors, lasted very long unlike the school day which ran from 7–11 a.m., followed by an afternoon session from 1.30–5.00 p.m.